YasmineBB/ceramics-studio-platform/README.md

 - **Solution** In hindsight I should have created a separate field in the model for filtering.
 However, in the end I set a filter on the posts queryset in the StudentUpload view to filter by draft status as the posts uploaded by students were considered drafts in the database, compared to the teacher blog posts which had a status of published to be displayed on the home page.

-**Bug** I had an issue with Summernote when I copy and pasted content into the editor.
-The format was thrown off and it wasn't responsive on the site.
+**Bug** I had an issue with Summernote when I copied and pasted content into the editor.
+The format was thrown off, and it wasn't responsive on the site.

 - **Solution** By selecting the Helvetica Neue font and justifying the content, it seemed to work fine.
 When typing directly into the editor the font inherits the Alumni Sans font from the stylesheet.
 At the moment this wasn't a big issue and in theory the teachers will be writing their own content for the site but it's something I'll look into further going forward.

 ### Current Issues & Bugs

 **Bug** When a user comments on a blog post, the comments that are already there disappear.
 I wasn't able to find a solution to this in time but will look into it in the future.

 ![comments-issue-2](media/images/screenshots/comments-2.png)

 ![comments-issue-1](media/images/screenshots/comments-1.png)

 **Bug** I had removed the description that I initially chose to display on the homepage blog article cards.
-However, after adding it back in to test out, a similar issue I faced earlier reoccurred.
+However, after adding it back in to test out, a similar issue I faced earlier reoccurred with the layout being thrown off.
 Nothing else was changed, so I'm unsure what caused this.
 I removed and re added the splice filter, the safe filter but the issue still remained.
-I decided not to keep it without the description anyway, ending it with a *Read More* CTA button.
+I decided to keep it without the description anyway, ending it with a *Read More* CTA button.

 ![post-description-bug](media/images/screenshots/bug2.png)

 **Bug** When a user needs to reset their password, an error is thrown after entering an email address.
-I created a basic custom error page to display to the user.
+I created a basic custom error page to display to the user as couldn't fix this in time.

 ![server-error](media/images/screenshots/custom-error.png)